mansim07/dataplex-labs/README.md

 1. [![Open in Cloud Shell](http://gstatic.com/cloudssh/images/open-btn.svg)](https://console.cloud.google.com/cloudshell/editor)

 2. Select the appropriate project.
-Make sure you are in the right project.
+Make sure you are in the right project before you proceed.

 3. Install the below python libraries